Persistent memory

 Every memory follows the same path.
 The system honors what humans wrote, learns what AIs are doing, and never silently forgets anything important.
 Compaction is opt-in, archive is reversible, hard delete is your call.

-memory_store CREATED tier=short access_count=0 memory_recall USED access_count++ extends TTL auto_promote PROMOTED tier: short → mid 5 accesses + recent memory_promote LONG-TERM tier=long manual or auto consolidate MERGED N → 1 + links curator or manual archive RECOVERABLE soft-deleted restorable on_contradiction FLAGGED webhook fires human picks winner memory_link SUPERSEDED valid_until set history preserved memory_forget USER-DELETED explicit op requires approval ─── HAPPY PATH ─── ─── CONTRADICTION / FORGET PATH ───
+memory_store CREATED tier=mid (default) access_count=0 memory_recall USED access_count++ resets TTL window auto_promote PROMOTED tier: mid → long at 5 accesses memory_promote LONG-TERM tier=long manual or auto consolidate MERGED N → 1 + links curator or manual archive RECOVERABLE soft-deleted restorable detect_contradiction FLAGGED potential_contradictions caller picks winner memory_link SUPERSEDED valid_until set history preserved memory_forget USER-DELETED explicit op · archives first governance-gated ─── HAPPY PATH ─── ─── CONTRADICTION / FORGET PATH ───

 Reversibility is the rule, not the exception.
 Every destructive operation has an undo path.
 Archive instead of delete.
 Supersede instead of overwrite.
-The only hard delete is memory_archive_purge --older-than-days <N>, and that fires governance approval.
+The only hard delete is memory_archive_purge (CLI: ai-memory archive purge --older-than-days <N>) — scoped by the older_than_days safety knob and audit-logged.

 Pillar 3 · Performance